isuryanarayanan/suryan/wareiq-app/wq-1090/tasks.md

     - [ ] Fixing the notification configuration
     - [ ] Updating the templates according to the relevant scenario
       - [ ] Show amount with GST in the email
-    - [ ] Default notifications should not fail if the deduction is not successful
-      - [ ] Check with Aayush if the deduction should happen at all for default notifications
+    - [x] Skip deduction for default messages
   - [ ] Code cleanup
   - [ ] Endpoint updates `apps/` to `apps/master`
   - [ ] Move the config used by `shipping_badges` app to a dedicated file